itsmartinwho/foresight-cdss-mvp/docs/development_guide.md

 **Consultation Filtering Logic**
 - Both the Dashboard and Patients tab use robust filtering for upcoming and past consultations.
-- The only threshold is the current date and time: if a consultation's (admission's) `scheduledStart` is in the future, it is considered "Upcoming"; if it is in the past, it is considered "Past".
+- The only threshold is the current date and time: if a consultation's (encounter's) `scheduledStart` is in the future, it is considered "Upcoming"; if it is in the past, it is considered "Past".
 - This is enforced in the service layer via `supabaseDataService.getUpcomingConsultations()` and `supabaseDataService.getPastConsultations()`, which should be used for all such filtering in the UI.
 - This ensures that all data is categorized by actual scheduled time, regardless of year.
 *   **Browser Compatibility & Mobile Responsiveness:**